Forensic Facial Approximation and Stable-Isotope Geographic Provenance

 Carbon isotopes (delta C-13 / C-12 ratio) distinguish between C3 plants (wheat, rice, most vegetables and fruits: delta-C-13 around -25 per mil) and C4 plants (maize, millet, sorghum: delta-C-13 around -12 per mil).
 A person whose diet was based primarily on maize (the staple in much of sub-Saharan Africa, Central America, and parts of the US) has a distinctly elevated bone collagen delta-C-13 compared to a person whose diet was wheat- or rice-based.
 This makes carbon isotopes a powerful diagnostic for distinguishing New World maize-farming populations from Old World wheat or rice consumers, and for distinguishing millet-based diets (common in parts of India, West Africa, and Central Asia) from rice-based diets.

 The forensic power of stable isotopes is multiplied when different tissue matrices are analysed from the same individual, because each tissue records a different time window.
+The same multi-element isotope approach is used in mass-disaster casework when a victim's geographic origin is unknown and no antemortem records are available.
 Understanding these windows is essential for correctly interpreting isotope data in a geographic provenance context.

 Tooth enamel is formed during a narrow developmental window and, once mineralised, does not remodel.
 This makes tooth enamel a permanent archive of the isotopic environment during the years when that specific tooth was forming.
 The upper first molar, for example, mineralises approximately between birth and age 3 to 4 years.
 Its enamel strontium and oxygen ratios reflect the isotopic environment of the child's environment during those years, regardless of where the individual subsequently lived or died.
 The second premolar mineralises between approximately ages 2 and 6.
 By sampling enamel from multiple teeth, the examiner can reconstruct a geographic history that spans from infancy through early adolescence.